DaveOrDead/postcss-light-levels/README.md

 This media feature can be used to adjust styles based on the ambient light level - however since it's from a relatively recent Working Draft, it currently has zero browser support.

-This polyfill allows you to write the upcoming syntax but uses it to generate class names which you can apply to the `<body>` element in your HTML in order to achieve the same behaviour today.
+This polyfill allows you to write the upcoming syntax but uses it to generate class names which you can apply to the `<html>` element in your HTML in order to achieve the same behaviour today.

-It is recommended to combine this plugin with the client side JS library [light-levels] which detects ambient light levels and applies the corresponding class name to the `<body>` element.
+It is recommended to combine this plugin with the client side JS library [light-levels] which detects ambient light levels and applies the corresponding class name to the `<html>` element.

 It is worth nothing that both the JS library and post-css plugin can be used independently if you wish.